📦 We Ship Most Orders From Our USA Facility The Same Business Day!

 Swim Bladder Infections

-How Does Fish Zithro Work?
+How Does Bird Zithro Work?

 Azithromycin belongs to the macrolide class of antibiotics.
 It works by binding to the 50S ribosomal subunit of bacteria, blocking their ability to produce the proteins they need to grow and reproduce.
-Without functional protein synthesis, bacteria cannot multiply, and the fish's own immune system clears the stalled infection.
+Without functional protein synthesis, bacteria cannot multiply, and the Bird's own immune system clears the stalled infection.

 This mechanism — called bacteriostatic action — differs from bactericidal antibiotics like amoxicillin, which kill bacteria outright by destroying cell walls.
 The bacteriostatic approach is particularly effective in aquarium settings because it reduces the sudden release of bacterial toxins that can occur when large numbers of bacteria are killed simultaneously.